 On an interim basis, Southwest generally defers over- or under-collections of gas costs to PGA balancing accounts.
 In addition, Southwest uses this mechanism to either refund amounts over-collected or recoup amounts under-collected as compared to the price paid for natural gas during the period since the last PGA rate change went into effect.
-At March 31, 2010, the combined balance in the PGA accounts totaled an over-collection of \$93.3 million.
+At June 30, 2010, the combined balance in the PGA accounts totaled an over-collection of \$135 million.
 See PGA Filings for more information on recent regulatory filings.

 The Company has a \$300 million credit facility that expires in May 2012.
 Southwest has designated \$150 million of the \$300 million facility as long-term debt and the remaining \$150 million for working capital purposes.
-At March 31, 2010, \$45 million was outstanding on the long-term portion and no borrowings were outstanding on the short-term portion of the credit facility.
-The credit facility can be used as necessary to meet liquidity requirements, including temporarily financing under-collected PGA balances, if any.
+At June 30, 2010, no borrowings were outstanding on either the long-term or short-term portion of the credit facility.
+The credit facility can be used as necessary to meet liquidity requirements, including temporarily financing under-collected PGA balances, if any, or meeting the refund needs of over-collected balances.
 This credit facility has been, and is expected to continue to be, adequate for Southwest's working capital needs outside of funds raised through operations and other types of external financing.
 Management believes the Company currently has a solid liquidity position.